Dodging DeepFake Detection via Implicit Spatial-Domain Notch Filtering: Related Work

-For the GAN-based image generation methods, there are some early works.
-The very first work is deep convolutional GAN (DCGAN) \cite{radford2015unsupervised}.
-DCGAN combines convolutional neural network (CNN) and GAN together.
-The generator of it can easily manipulate lots of the semantic properties (\ie, manipulate attribute of a human face) of generated images.
-The following works Wasserstein GAN (WGAN) \cite{arjovsky2017wasserstein} and Gradient penalty WGAN (WGAN-GP) \cite{gulrajani2017improved} are mainly designed for improving the training stability of GANs.
-IcGAN \cite{perarnau2016invertible} starts the first work for attribute manipulation.
-This work proposes a universal pipeline and lays the foundation for attribute manipulation tasks.
+Since its advent, GANs \cite{goodfellow2014generative} have been extensively studied with many GAN-based image generation methods proposed \cite{radford2015unsupervised,arjovsky2017wasserstein,gulrajani2017improved,perarnau2016invertible,karras2017progressive,karras2019style,karras2020analyzing,miyato2018spectral,li2017mmd,he2019attgan,choi2018stargan,liu2019stgan,choi2020stargan,gao2021high}.
 Specifically, IcGAN first encodes real images into the latent space and then changes the latent codes corresponding to different facial properties.
 After that, it decodes the changed latent codes to fake face images.

-In recent years, there are some GAN-based image generation methods that put emphasis on stably generating images with high-resolution and controllable face attributes.
+In recent years, there have been some GAN-based image generation and manipulation methods that put emphasis on stably generating images with high-resolution and controllable face attributes.
 ProGAN \cite{karras2017progressive} proposes to synthesize high-resolution images through growing both the generator and discriminator, which achieves efficient training performance.
 StyleGAN \cite{karras2019style} designs a different generator architecture that leads to an automatically learned separation of high-level attributes and stochastic variation in the generated images.
 Based on StyleGAN, StyleGAN2 \cite{karras2020analyzing} further proposes improvements on both model architecture and training methods for higher image generation quality.
 SNGAN \cite{miyato2018spectral} proposes a lightweight normalization method to stabilize and enhance the training of the discriminator.
 MMDGAN \cite{li2017mmd} combines the key ideas in both the generative moment matching network (GMMN) and GAN.